How Much do Cremation Urns Cost?

 Urns - Materials

 Urns are available in many materials.
 Each material has its own distinctive aesthetic qualities and durability.
+As a result, the cost of urns of different types can vary.
 Listed below are general and approximate price ranges within each category of materials for urns offered by OneWorld Memorials.
-The large range within a category can be traced to size, style, origin, and whether the item is handmade.
-The chart will give you an idea of how much each material costs, so you can start narrowing down your selection.
+The significant range of cremation urn costs within a category can be traced to size, style, origin and whether the item is handmade.
+This chart will give you an idea of how much urns of each material cost, so you can start narrowing down your selection.

 Urns for Ashes - Sizes

-Urns are sized by their capacity in cubic inches that correlates to the amount of cremains they can hold.
+Another aspect that affects the cost of urns is the size of the urn itself.
+Urns are sized by their capacity in cubic inches, which correlates to the amount of cremains they can hold.
 To estimate the amount of cremains you will need to house, you can use a simple equation:

-Based on this, a person having weighed up to 200 pounds should consider getting an urn with a total volume of 200 cubic Inches or more.
+Based on this, one example would be that an individual that weighed 200 lbs. prior to cremation would require an urn with a total volume of 200 cubic inches or more.

-Size has some effect on the cost of a cremation urns for humans, although less so than other factors such as material.
-Keep in mind that if the ashes will be divided, a smaller urn may be more suitable.
+Size has some effect on the cost of cremation urns for humans, although less so than other factors such as material.
+Keep in mind that a smaller urn may be more suitable if the ashes are divided.
+For example, our wide selection of keepsake urns is ideal for storing a small amount of ash.

 Sizes available for human urns (on our site) are: